-499th and 500th Service Squadrons (later to be designated Air Service Squadrons) which had arrived in Avon Park Bombing Range, Avon Park, Florida, on 18 June 1943 by motor convoy from MacDill Field, Tampa, Florida, on 17 June 1943; by the 2118th and 2119th Quartermaster Truck Companies (Avn) (colored) which arrived by rail from Ten Mile Station, Charleston, South Carolina, on or about 25 June 1943; and by the 1112th Signal Company (Avn) which arrived by rail from Columbia Army Air Base, Columbia, South Carolina, on 10 August 1943.
+These three units moved by motor convoy to Avon Park Bombing Range, Avon Park, Florida, on 18 June 1943.
+Here they were joined by the 499th and 500th Service Squadrons (later to be designated Air Service Squadrons) which had arrived by motor convoy from MacDill Field, Tampa, Florida, on 17 June 1943; by the 2118th and 2119th Quartermaster Truck Companies (Avn) (colored) which arrived by rail from Ten Mile Station, Charleston, South Carolina, on or about 25 June 1943; and by the 1112th Signal Company (Avn) which arrived by rail from Columbia Army Air Base, Columbia, South Carolina, on 10 August 1943.